apache/trafficcontrol/docs/source/development/traffic_router.rst

 .. limitations under the License.
 ..

+**************
 Traffic Router
 **************
 Introduction
 ============
 Traffic Router is a Java Tomcat application that routes clients to the closest available cache on the CDN using both HTTP and DNS.
-Cache availability is determined by Traffic Monitor; consequently Traffic Router polls Traffic Monitor for its configuration and cache health state information, and uses this data to make routing decisions.
-HTTP routing is performed by localizing the client based on the request's source IP address (IPv4 or IPv6), and issues an HTTP 302 redirect to the nearest cache.
+Cache server availability is determined by Traffic Monitor; consequently Traffic Router polls Traffic Monitor for its configuration and :term:`cache server` health state information, and uses this data to make routing decisions.
+HTTP routing is performed by localizing the client based on the request's source IP address (IPv4 or IPv6), and issues an HTTP 302 response to redirect to the nearest :term:`cache server`.
 HTTP routing utilizes consistent hashing on request URLs to optimize cache performance and request distribution.
 DNS routing is performed by localizing clients, resolvers in most cases, requesting ``A`` and ``AAAA`` records for a configurable name such as ``foo.deliveryservice.somecdn.net``.
 Traffic Router is comprised of seven separate Maven modules:

-* shared - A reusable utility JAR for defining Delivery Service Certificates
+* shared - A reusable utility JAR for defining :term:`Delivery Service` Certificates
-* configuration - A resuable JAR defining the ConfigurationListener interface
+* configuration - A reusable JAR defining the ConfigurationListener interface
 * connector - A JAR that overrides Tomcat's standard Http11Protocol Connector class and allows Traffic Router to delay opening listen sockets until it is in a state suitable for routing traffic
 * geolocation - Submodule for defining geolocation services
-* neustar - A Jar that provides a bean "neustarGeolocationService" that implements the GeolocationService interface defined in the geolocation maven submodule, which can optionally be added to the build of Traffic Router
+* neustar - A JAR that provides a bean "neustarGeolocationService" that implements the GeolocationService interface defined in the geolocation maven submodule, which can optionally be added to the build of Traffic Router
-* core - Services DNS and HTTP requests, performs localization on routing requests, and is deployed as a WAR to a Service (read: connector/listen port) within Tomcat which is separate from api
+* core - Services DNS and HTTP requests, performs localization on routing requests, and is deployed as a WAR to a Service (read: connector/listen port) within Tomcat which is separate from the API
 * build - A simple Maven project which gathers the artifacts from the modules and builds an RPM

 Software Requirements